IlanIwumbwe/BitboardChess/readme.md

 Bitboards are 64 bit numbers used to represent a chess board.
 They involve clever bit twiddling tricks to obtain moves quickly.

+I start by parsing a FEN string to initialise the board, then I make my first bitboards for each piece type from that.
+Whenever a move is made, the bitboards change.